 The biggest disadvantage is an unlimited liability.
 In the event of loss, even the personal assets of the proprietor can be attached.

-Central control is maintained by only one person is in charge of all the activities.
+Central control is maintained by only one person.
+A single person is in charge of all the activities.

 The sole proprietor uses his own skills, intelligence and expertise to operate the business.